AnafKarf/GFN/docs/README.md

 *Classification report*

 ## Code
-You can check the [Google Colab notebook](https://colab.research.google.com/drive/1HHyogoqQYtZH53v97Mf5fXzwk8I6X5w8?usp=sharing)[Google Colab notebook] with all the code for yourself.
+You can check the [Google Colab notebook](https://colab.research.google.com/drive/1HHyogoqQYtZH53v97Mf5fXzwk8I6X5w8?usp=sharing) with all the code for yourself.

 ### Finally
 So, this is how you can predict different molecular properties, such as biotherapeutic origin, using GFN!